bakery/baker-docs/gettingstarted/installation.md

 cd NameOfYourApplication && npm install && npm run setup
 ```

 This is will install required dependencies and launch app generator that will scaffold the whole application.
-You will be asked to provide application name and indicate if you want application server set up and cofigured (recommended).
+You will be asked to provide application name and indicate if you want application server set up and cofigured \(recommended\).

 **Please note:** It might take a bit of time to install all the dependencies and get your project ready.
-To make the process less tedious we suggest a cup of tea/coffee accompanied by a fresh croissant.
+To make the process less tedious we suggest a cup of tea\/coffee accompanied by a fresh croissant.

-Once
+Once the set up is complete, you can jump to the next section to learn about running your brand new app on the emulator.
+For more information regarding directory structure, please refer to Application Structure [XX: Link to Application Structure chapter] section.